atquizz/quizz_scale.module/README.md

 Go to /admin/structure/quizz-questions, find question type that uses 'quizz_scale' as handler, click edit.
 Here you can change and delete presets (answer collections).

+### Credit

+Module is started by @falcon with sponsor from Norwegian Centre for Telemedicine